net7/ERIHS_catalogue/README.md

-# install all the stuff
+# install all the required packages
 ```
 composer install
 ```